brettcannon/WWBD/README.md

 ## Features

+### Automatic detection of activated virtual environments

+If the `VIRTUAL_ENV` environment variable is set, WWBD will use that to set the selected Python environment.

 ### `Create Environment` command

 1. Use an appropriate interpreter (the selected interpreter, ask the user to use the newest version of Python installed, or ask the user to pick an interpreter).